medimarket.com logo

 FAQ Frequently asked questions about microcurrent therapy

-Typically no. The 10–600 µA range falls into the subsensory (below sensory threshold) zone for most users.
-Some devices may produce a mild tingling at higher intensities (300–600 µA), but the classic TENS tingling or EMS muscle twitch is absent here.
+Typically no. Microcurrent is so gentle that most people feel nothing.
+Some devices may produce a mild tingling at the edge of the treated area, but the TENS-type prickly sensation or the EMS-type muscle twitch is absent.
 This is normal — it does not indicate treatment ineffectiveness.

-In the Genesy 1500/3000 family and the TensCare UniPro, TENS, EMS and MENS programs can be used in separate treatment sessions.
-Simultaneous combination on the same channel is not possible — each modality uses different parameters and aims.
-You can apply different types of treatment on the same day (e.g., EMS in the morning for training, MENS in the evening for regeneration).
+On multifunction devices (Genesy 1500/3000, TensCare UniPro) TENS, EMS and MENS programs are used in separate sessions — not simultaneously on the same channel.
+You can apply different types of treatment on the same day: e.g., EMS in the morning for training, MENS in the evening for regeneration.

-Generally no — only with cardiologist / arrhythmologist approval.
-Although microcurrent intensity is a fraction of TENS, any electrical treatment near active implants (pacemaker, ICD, neurostimulator) may cause interference.
-This applies to all electrotherapy modalities — detailed considerations are in the electrical treatment and implants article.
+Only with cardiologist / arrhythmologist approval.
+Although microcurrent is very gentle, any electrical treatment near an active implant (pacemaker, ICD, nerve stimulator) may cause interference.
+See details in electrical treatment and implants.

 • Home devices: Premium 400, Globus Genesy 1500, TensCare UniPro.

-• Contraindications (pacemaker, malignancy, pregnancy, DVT, acute infection, etc.) must be strictly observed.
+• Contraindications (pacemaker, tumor, pregnancy, thrombus, acute fever) must be strictly observed.

 Scientific sources (2020+)